 - Low brine flow through the membranes associated with high recovery

-IDE has developed process that overcomes these limitations.
+IDE has developed a process that overcomes these limitations, and offers two technologies that support brine minimization.

 - Overcomes variable change in the feed flow and composition